Education City

 Education City is an educational and research hub located in Al Rayyan Municipality in the Doha Metropolitan Area of Qatar.
 Developed by the Qatar Foundation, it was established by Moza bint Nasser, one of the consorts of Qatar's former ruler Hamad bin Khalifa Al Thani and the current ruler's mother, to advance education, research, and innovation in the region.
-Spanning 12 sqkm, the property houses various educational facilities, including satellite campuses of eight international universities.
+Spanning 12 sqkm, the property houses various educational facilities, including seven international partner universities and the locally founded Hamad Bin Khalifa University.
+Together, these institutions enroll over 4,000 students, and the student body is estimated to include students from Qatar and more than 100 other countries.
+By 2026, the alumni community of Education City had grown to approximately 12,000 members.
+Research on multilingual students at Education City confirmed that the international branch campuses offer English-language degree programmes, allowing Qatari students to obtain an international degree, without leaving the country.
+The same study stated that 75% of Qatari students at partner universities in Education City are women.
+Education City offers a variety of scholarships, and the Qatar Foundation provides interest-free loans to help students in need afford their education.